thesteganos/provida/docs/rules.md

 - `id`: unique identifier.
 - `description`: human friendly explanation.
-- `condition`: expression evaluated against a context dictionary.
+- `condition`: a structured object defining the criteria for the rule to trigger.
-- `action`: one or more actions separated by `&&` to execute when the condition is true.
+- `actions`: a list of structured objects, each defining an action to execute when the condition is true.

 Rules are stored as an array under the `rules` key: